mbreckner/happy-shop/README.md

 - Get a shopping cart with all items
 - Add a new item to the cart
 - Remove an item from the cart (Coming soon)
-- Change the quantity of a cart item
+- Change the quantity of a cart item (Coming soon)

 ## Technical Background